South Salmara-Mankachar district

-South Salmara Mankachar is an administrative district in the state of Assam in India.
+South Salmara-Mankachar district is an administrative district in the state of Assam in India.
 The district headquarter is located at Hatsingimari village which is situated at about 245 km from Guwahati.
 It was earlier a sub-division of the Dhubri District.

 History

-South Salmara Mankachar was created by bifurcating Old Dhubri district in 2016.
+South Salmara-Mankachar was created by bifurcating Old Dhubri district in 2016.
 On 15 August 2015 Assam's Chief Minister Tarun Gogoi announced 5 new administrative district in Assam; South Salmara Mankachar was one among those.
 On 9 February 2016 Commissioner, Lower Assam and Central Assam Division Md.
 Mahtab Uddin Ahmed, IAS inaugurated South Salmara Mankachar as an administrative district at a function in Hatsingimari with the presence of thousands of people.
 There are few historical sites in the district.
 However, the famous ones are the tomb of Mir Jumla and Kamakhya Temple at Mankachar.